mk17250/CE888/README.md

 # This is my repository for module CE888.

 # The CE888 Project 1 - Final is the file to be viewed for assignmnet one of the coursework.
-Apologies for the disarray of the repository, it will be neated up in due course.

 # The first part of my code sets a path to where the FLAME images are stored on my desktop and uses the glob.glob. function and a for loop to iterate through the images and the cv2. function reads the images and stores them into a list.
 This is repeated for each sub folder of images.